guntars-lemps/pgadmin3/README.md

 **# README by Datatrans #**

 This is version contains fixes fro Apple MacOS with M2 chipset (Build tested upto Sonoma 14.1 version)
-- include fixes for VxWidgets 3.2
+- includes fixes for VxWidgets 3.2
-- include fix for arm64 architecture
+- includes fix for arm64 architecture

 **Typical configure & build for M2 MacOS**
 ```